ruarxive/apibackuper/README.md

 -   Any GET/POST iterative API supported
 -   Allows to estimate time required to backup API
 -   Stores data inside ZIP container
--   Supports export of backup data as JSON lines, gzip, or parquet files
+-   Supports export of backup data as JSON lines, gzip, zstd (Zstandard), or parquet files
 -   **YAML and INI configuration formats** - choose the format that works best for you
 -   Authentication support (Basic, Bearer, API Key, OAuth2)
 -   Rate limiting to prevent API throttling